TMJ Treatment Knob Lick, MO

 What Causes Temporomandibular Joint Dysfunction (TMD)?

-At Axes Physical Therapy, we take a comprehensive approach to TMD treatment in Knob Lick, MO, addressing these underlying factors to develop personalized treatment plans that tackle the root causes of your pain.
+At Axes Physical Therapy, our approach to TMD treatment in Knob Lick, MO considers these underlying factors, allowing us to create customized treatment plans that target the root causes of pain.
 By addressing the unique contributors to your TMD, we help you achieve lasting relief and regain confidence in your everyday activities.

 Diagnosing TMD and TMJ Disorders

 An accurate diagnosis is the first step toward finding relief from Temporomandibular Joint Dysfunction (TMD) and TMJ disorders.
-Our team recognizes that each Knob Lick, MO patient’s TMD experience is different, and our diagnostic methods aim to pinpoint the unique factors behind each individual’s jaw pain.
+We understand that every Knob Lick, MO patient’s experience with TMD is unique, so our diagnostic approach is designed to identify the specific causes and characteristics of each person’s jaw pain.

-At your first TMD consultation in Knob Lick, MO, an experienced Knob Lick, MO physical therapist will evaluate your symptoms and analyze the movement and function of your jaw.
+During your initial TMD consultation in Knob Lick, MO, a skilled Knob Lick, MO physical therapist will assess your symptoms and examine the jaw joint’s movement and functionality.
 This diagnostic assessment may involve checking:

 • Range of Motion: Evaluating the comfort and range of your mouth opening and closing to detect restrictions.